MasoniteFramework/docs/official-packages/masonite-notifications.md

 $ python craft publish NotificationProvider --tag=config
 ```

 Thats it!
 Let's see how it works!

-## Usage

 There are a few concepts we'll need to cover so you can fully understand how Notifications work.
 First we will cover the high level stuff and then slowly work down into the lower level implementations.
-For the purposes of this documentation, we will walk through how to setup a welcome notification so we can send an email when a user signs up.

 ## Creating a Notification